Skip to content

 After publishing, hit Sync if something is missing.
 A student joined late and doesn’t have a repo, or a release date just passed and the issue didn’t show up.
 Sync checks for gaps and fills them in.
 That’s all it does.

 Each assignment becomes a Github issue in the student’s repo.
-Assignments are added while creating or editing a module.
+Assignments are added while creating or editing a repository.

 Per assignment: